When you tow, set tire pressure based on your load and tire type. There’s no single “right PSI” for every truck, SUV, and trailer.

 Start here:

-• Tow vehicle (truck/SUV/car): Set tires to the cold PSI on the door-jamb sticker (or manual).
-If it lists a “loaded,” “max load,” or towing value, use that when hitched and loaded.
+- Tow vehicle (truck/SUV/car): Set tires to the cold PSI on the door-jamb sticker (or manual).
+If it lists a “loaded,” “max load,” or towing value, use that number when hitched and loaded.

-• Trailer with ST tires: Many tire makers advise keeping cold pressure at the max PSI on the sidewall, unless your trailer builder specifies a different cold pressure for your exact setup.
+- Trailer with ST tires: Most tire makers recommend running cold pressure at the max PSI on the sidewall, unless your trailer builder specifies a different cold pressure for your setup.

 How Load Index, Load Range, and Heat Affect Towing Tire Pressure

-• Capacity first: Make sure each tire’s load rating can handle the axle load it supports.
+- Capacity first: Make sure each tire’s load rating can handle the axle load it supports.
+You can find detailed load rating information from the Tire Industry Association.

-• Use the right number: For the tow vehicle, follow the door sticker/manual (not the tire sidewall max).
-For many trailer ST tires, the sidewall max cold PSI is the target.
+- Use the right number: For the tow vehicle, follow the door sticker or manual (not the tire sidewall max).
+For most trailer ST tires, the sidewall max cold PSI is your target.

-• Don’t exceed the wheel: Wheels can have their own pressure and load limits.
+- Don’t exceed the wheel: Wheels have their own pressure and load limits.
+Check those too.

 Calculate PSI: Use Axle Weights (Plus Tongue Weight) and Tire Ratings